 Our strict double nappy system (introduced by us and now standard in most baby-swimming companies!) means no accidents in the pools, and therefore fewer chemicals needed in the water.

 In all of our offices, we encourage recycling (including ink cartridges), the use of low-energy light bulbs, double-sided printing and, where possible, a daily 'Switch off at the wall' policy.

 As a family-orientated network we offer flexible working hours to fit with family life.
 We’re also trialling a childcare voucher scheme at our head office in Devon; if it’s as successful as we hope it will be, we’ll roll it out across all our UK offices.

 Considering others in need

 Every second year, we run a national fundraising campaign for Tommy’s.
-Tragically, one in four UK parents continue to lose a baby during pregnancy/birth every year, so we're thrilled to have raised more than £2.2 million for them in just six years (making us their second-biggest corporate supporter!).
+Tragically, one in four UK parents continue to lose a baby during pregnancy/birth every year, so we're thrilled to have raised more than £3.2 million for them in just seven years (making us their biggest corporate supporter!).

 Our network of regional offices also run their own fundraising events for local causes such as air ambulances, local special-care baby units, etc.

 We’re proactive about developing relationships with Sure Start Children's Centres, trying to ensure our programme is accessible to all groups in society.
 We also work hard to welcome children with a wide range of special & additional needs.

 We treat our suppliers with great respect and always pay their bills promptly.
 We are also good tenants of the pools we hire through our Good Pool Partner programme (which means we keep pools and dry areas clear, tidy and hygienic).